AntzCode/opensource-socialnetwork-devdocker/README.md

 ## How to Install and Run

-It's quite easy to install and run this recipe for [docker-compose](https://docs.docker.com/compose/install/), all you have to do is create an entry in your hosts file, do a GIT clone, run the installation script, then chown the files.
+It's quite easy to install and run this recipe for [docker-compose](https://docs.docker.com/compose/install/).

+All you have to do is GIT clone, run the installation script, and chown the files.

 After that you can run OSSN with ```./start.sh``` and stop it with ```./stop.sh```.